amigavision/amigavision.github.io/best.md

 description: You’re interested in getting an Amiga for gaming and demo scene use in 2026.
 What's the best choice?
 ---

+This comparison focuses on Amiga gaming and demo-scene use in 2026, not nostalgia alone.
+Our criteria prioritize timing correctness, input/output latency, video and audio fidelity, and long-term practicality.

+Productivity software, AmigaOS “daily driving”, and historical collecting value are intentionally out of scope.

 ## Windows / Mac / Linux PC + Emulator

 Running an Amiga emulator on a modern PC or Mac is the most accessible option on paper, but also the most variable in practice.